robertbaker13/phase-0-handbook/coding-references/reflection-guidelines.md

 Reflecting is an incredibly important part of the learning process.
 It requires you to take a moment and think about what you've learned, what is confusing, and where you need to go.
 It documents your learning process.

 Reflections are mandatory for each challenge.
+Reflections should only take about **10-15 minutes** and be about a paragraph long.

 When writing your reflection, write it for an audience.
 Tell a story of what you tried and what you learned.
 It will make it easier for you to go back and re-teach yourself or know what you were thinking.

-Remember, your reflections aren't just for teachers, they are for your fellow cohortmates to learn from, so be generous!
-You could end up helping a fellow student learn something new.
+Your reflections aren't just for you and your teachers, they are for your fellow cohortmates as well.

-Answer the following questions (in addition to the challenge-specific questions) in your reflection:
+Use these questions as a guideline.
+Choose the questions that will help you reflect on your process.
+You do not have to answer every question.

 * What parts of your strategy worked?
 What problems did you face?
 * What questions did you have while coding?
 What resources did you find to help you answer them?